More Efficient Estimation for Logistic Regression with Optimal Subsample: Poisson subsampling

-Theorem~\ref{thm:2} shows that with Poisson sampling, the asymptotic variance-covariance matrices may differ for different sampling ratios $n/N$.
-In addition, comparing Theorems~\ref{thm:1} and~\ref{thm:2}, we know that $\hbeta_r$ and $\hbeta_p$ have the same asymptotic distribution if $n/N\rightarrow0$.
-This is intuitive because if the sampling rate $n/N$ is small, sampling with replacement is not very different from sampling without replacement.
-However, if the sampling rate $n/N$ does not converge to zero, $\hbeta_r$ and $\hbeta_p$ have the same asymptotic bias but different asymptotic variance-covariance matrices.
-The following result compares the two asymptotic variance covariance matrices.
+Theorem~\ref{thm:2} shows that with Poisson subsampling, the asymptotic variance-covariance matrices may differ for different sampling ratios $n/N$.
+In addition, comparing Theorems~\ref{thm:1} and~\ref{thm:2}, we know that $\hbeta_{uw}$ and $\hbeta_p$ have the same asymptotic distribution if $n/N\rightarrow0$.
+This is intuitive because if the sampling ratio $n/N$ is small, sampling with replacement has close performance to sampling without replacement.
+However, if the sampling ratio $n/N$ does not converge to zero, then $\hbeta_{uw}$ and $\hbeta_p$ have the same asymptotic mean but different asymptotic variance-covariance matrices.
+The following result compares the two asymptotic variance-covariance matrices.